1754riya/MediChain/README.md

-## MediChain
+## MediChain -Doctor Appointment & Medical Record System

-MediChain is an Online Healthcare Appointment, NGO Connection & Child Vaccination Tracking Platform built to streamline healthcare access and delivery.
-The platform features dedicated dashboards for Doctors and Patients, ensuring transparency, efficiency, and support for underserved communities.
+MediChain is an online healthcare platform designed to streamline access and delivery through features like appointment booking, NGO integration, and child vaccination tracking.
+Built with the goal of supporting underserved communities, MediChain offers dedicated dashboards for both doctors and patients, promoting transparency, efficiency, and targeted medical aid.
+By securely managing data and fostering collaboration between patients, healthcare providers, and NGOs, MediChain bridges critical gaps in healthcare with a user-friendly, purpose-driven solution.

 ## Tech Stack
     💻 Frontend: React, HTML, CSS, JavaScript, Tailwind CSS